hoangngo-sudo/portfolio/README.md

 GITHUB_TOKEN=ghp_your_personal_access_token
 ```

 The token needs the `read:user` scope.
-Without a token, a placeholder heatmap is displayed.
+Without a token, the app shows a placeholder heatmap.

 ### Images